 About THCA & Its Link To THC

-As mentioned above, THCA is the acid form of THC that’s found in the raw cannabis plant.
+As mentioned, THCA is the acid form of THC that’s found in the raw cannabis plant.
 In general, cannabis produces all cannabinoids in acid form.
 One of the most abundant of all cannabinoid acids is THCA, which is a precursor to THC.
 On its own, cannabinoid acids don’t make users high.
 Instead, these acids deliver a variety of health benefits minus changes in consciousness.

 When one consumes THC, a decarboxylation process normally takes place first.
 Decarboxylation is the term that’s used to describe the heating of a compound via smoking or vaping.
 To convert THCA into THC, raw cannabis first needs to be dried, aged, and heated via smoking or vaping.
 Overall, THC is a breakdown of THCA, and it doesn’t deliver psychoactive effects until it’s heated through decarboxylation.